rasreee/indie-hackers-products-scraper-api/NOTES.md

 ## Todo

+- [ ] Get product data from each specific sub-path instead of from the little cards ...
 - [ ] Detect website layout changes by writing unit tests for each specific URL I'll be scraping from.